“There are two types of speakers: those that are nervous and those that are liars.” ~ Mark Twain

 The scary sensations aren’t going anywhere.
 So rather than run away, let’s embrace it and learn to utilize it to our advantage.
 And at worst – let’s at least learn how to overcome the fear eventually by putting some effective anxiety management practices to work.

 Wanna learn what they are?
 Continue reading below for your 15 tips to overcome public speaking anxiety.
-The first 10 tips are about the *process* of overcoming the anxiety of speaking in public… The final 7, are tactics to help you *manage* the anxiety and keep it to a minimum.
+The first 8 tips are about the process of overcoming the anxiety of speaking in public… Tips 9-15 are tactics to help you manage the anxiety and keep it to a minimum.

 Public speaking anxiety : 15 tips to overcome it